Joseph R. Bertino, MD

-Research area: Investigating novel antibody drug conjugates as more effective therapies for triple-negative breast cancer (TNBC) caused by mutations in the BRCA genes.
+Investigating novel antibody drug conjugates for triple-negative breast cancer (TNBC) caused by mutations in the BRCA genes.

-What’s next: Dr. Bertino and his colleagues will build on their findings and test a second generation matriptase-ADC which has a novel toxin attached, one that causes tumor DNA damage.
-This novel matripstase-ADC has the potential to be even more effective in treating TNBC than the first generation ADC.
-They will test it alone and in combination with cisplatin and oloparib to determine the most effective treatment combination for treating TNBC.
+Dr. Bertino and his colleagues will build on their findings and test the second generation ADC .
+They will then compare the second generation and first generation ADCs in combination with cisplatin and oloparib to determine the most effective treatment combination for treating TNBC.
 The results of these studies will determine the best ADC for future development and translation into the clinic.

 Dr. Joseph R. Bertino attended Cornell University and Downstate Medical School, SUNY.
 After internship and residency, he was a Fellow in Hematology and Biochemistry at The University of Washington.
 In 1961, he joined the faculty at Yale in Pharmacology/Medicine where he held several positions, including the first Director of Yale Cancer Center in 1973.
 He relinquished this position when he was awarded an ACS research professorship in 1975.
 He left Yale in 1987 for Memorial Sloan Kettering Cancer Center, where he was Head of the Molecular Pharmacology and Clinical Investigation Program.
 In 2002, he joined the Rutgers Cancer Institute of New Jersey as their Chief Scientific Officer and a University Professor of Medicine & Pharmacology at the Rutgers Robert Wood Johnson Medical School.